Acne

 - Oil overproduction

-Acne appears when a pore in our skin clogs with dead skin cells.
+It appears when a pore in our skin clogs with dead skin cells.
 Normally, dead skin cells rise to the surface of the pore, and the body sheds the cells.
 When the body starts to make lots of sebum (oil), that normally keeps our skin from drying out, the dead skin cells can stick together inside the pore.

 Hormonal fluctuations that happen during puberty, menstrual cycle or pregnancy man influence the sebum production.